Writing Bazel rules: simple binary rule

 )]

-Implementation functions take a single argument, a ctx object.
+An implementation function takes a single argument, a ctx object.
 This provides an API used to access rule attributes and to declare files and actions.
 It also exposes lots of useful metadata.

 Next, we'll link our main.a into a standalone executable.
 We declare our executable file, then call go_link (which we'll also define in just a minute).

 Finally, we need to tell Bazel what we've done by returning a list of providers.
-A provider is a struct returned by a rule that contains information needed by other rules and by Bazel itself.
+A provider is a struct value returned by a rule that contains information needed by other rules and by Bazel itself.
 DefaultInfo is a special provider that all rules should return.
 Here, we store two useful pieces of information. files is a depset (more on depsets another time) that lists the files that should be built when another rule depends on our rule or when someone runs bazel build on our rule.
 No one cares about the main.a file, so we just return the binary file here.
 And executable points to our executable file.
-If someone runs bazel run on our rule, this is the file that gets run.
+If someone runs bazel run on our rule, this is the file that Bazel should execute.

 go_compile and go_link actions

-Here's go_compile:
+Here's go_compile.

-def go_compile(ctx, *, srcs, stdlib, out):
+def go_compile(ctx, *, srcs, importpath, stdlib, out):

 """Compiles a single Go package from sources.